 Modern algebra studies abstract objects, and specific instances of these objects occur throughout Mathematics.
 Therefore, a theorem proved about an abstract algebraic object might have applications in areas as diverse as physics, computer science, or cryptography.

-Our research in algebra concerns both abstract objects, such as noncommutative rings, Hopf algebras, loops and neofields, and their applications to other areas of Mathematics.
-In particular, we study quantum deformations of coordinate rings in algebraic geometry ( Dr. E. Russell), and applications of algebraic structures to the construction of Latin squares with useful and interesting properties (Dr. D. Bedford).
+Our research in algebra concerns abstract objects, such as braces, Hopf algebras, loops and neofields, and their applications to other areas of Mathematics.
+In particular, we study how these algebraic structures can be used to create solutions of the Yang-Baxter equation, which occurs in theoretical physics (Dr. P. Truman), and to construct Latin squares with useful and interesting properties (Dr. D. Bedford).

 Our work in number theory is also algebraic in nature, and focuses on the Galois module structure of algebraic integers in extensions of local or global fields.
 In particular, we study Hopf-Galois theory, where a Hopf algebra takes the place of the Galois group (Dr. P. Truman).

 In logic, our interest is in intuitionism, a philosophy of mathematics introduced by Brouwer that rejects actual infinity and seeks to found mathematics on the concept of potentially infinite processes.
 Our technical work is concerned with